Home Blog Page 99

 1) Keywords – The meta keywords tag allows you to provide additional text for search engines to index along with the rest of what you’ve written on your page.
 Meta keywords can emphasize a particular word or phrase in the main body of your text.

 5) Robots.txt Test – Search engines send out tiny programs called spiders or robots to search your site and bring information back so that your pages can be indexed in the search results and found by web users.
-If there are files and directories you do not want to be indexed by search engines, you can use the “robots.txt” file to define where the robots should not go.
+If there are files and directories you do not want indexed by search engines, you can use the “robots.txt” file to define where the robots should not go.
 These files are straightforward text files that are placed in the

 The root folder of your website: There are two important considerations when using “robots.txt”: – the “robots.txt” file is publicly available, so anyone can see what sections of your server you don’t want robots to use; – robots can ignore your “robots.txt”, especially malware robots that scan the web for security vulnerabilities.